Technical sheet elaborated by Mr Pascal LEONETTI

 Mainly produced in the SCHIMBERG plot, which lies in the valley of Guebwiller, on volcanic subsoil, our Pinot Gris faces due south.

-The robe is a buttercup yellow with clear reflections.
-The disk is bright and limpid.
-The wine has a youthful quality.
+The robe is a golden yellow with light reflections of a beautiful intensity.
+The disk is bright, limpid and transparent.
+The wine presents concentration and a brilliant youth.